Edit on March 5th, 2021:

 Papers must be submitted as

 .mmd(Mathpix Markdown) format.
-Mathpix Markdown documents can be created and edited in VS Code or Snip Notes.
+Mathpix Markdown documents can be created and edited in VS Code or Snip Web.
 Links to external code and repos are acceptable and even encouraged, but the writing should stand on its own.